Understanding and Reading Forex Quotes

 First of all we have two currency symbols (or ISO codes) separated by a slash.
-EUR, which is the currency code for the European Union euro - and USD, which is code for the United States dollar.
-Usually, codes are comprised of the two first letters defining the name of the country and the last letter for the name of the currency.
-Thus, the United States dollar is the USD, the Great British pound is GBP and the Japanese yen is JPY.
+EUR, which is the currency code for the European Union euro - and USD, which is the code for the United States dollar.
+Usually, codes are comprised of the two first letters defining the name of the country, and the last letter for the name of the currency.
+Therefore, the United States Dollar is: USD, the Great British Pound is: GBP, and the Japanese Yen is: JPY.

 Two codes make a currency pair.
 All currencies are quoted in pairs.
-The reason for this is simply because in order to express a value of anything, you need something else to compare it to - or in our case, quote against.
-Continuing with this example, EUR/USD is a currency pair where the relative value of the euro is expressed in US dollars.
-The first currency in all Forex trading quotes - in this case the euro - is called the base currency, while the second one is called either the counter currency, terms currency, or quote currency.
+The reason for this is simply because in order to express a value of anything, you need something else to compare it to - or in our case, to quote against.
+Continuing with this example, EUR/USD is a currency pair wherein the relative value of the euro is expressed in US dollars.
+The first currency in all Forex trading quotes - in this case the euro - is known as the base currency, while the second one is known as either the counter currency, the term currency, or the quote currency.

-Sometimes beginner traders may have trouble understanding Forex quotes when listening to experienced traders, because some popular currencies have nicknames, and by extension so do currency pairs that include them.
+Sometimes beginner traders may have trouble understanding Forex quotes when listening to experienced traders, because some more popular currencies have nicknames, and by extension, so do the currency pairs that include them.
 Other than being used by traders as slang, these nicknames are irrelevant for trading.
 However, to prevent confusion we have listed these terms for you.